Marmelodov/PromptCrafter-API/docs/openapi.md

 3. Import the downloaded YAML file to view the interactive API documentation, generate code snippets, or create client SDKs.
 4. Explore the endpoints, schemas, and examples directly in the tool.

-No further setup is required.
-The specification includes detailed schemas, request/response examples, and authentication details.
+The specification includes detailed schemas, request/response examples, authentication details, and comprehensive error handling.

 ## Download